Last Updated March 6, 2021

 A loofah is nature’s perfect exfoliating tool.
 It becomes softer and more pliable when immersed in water, making the bath a good place to use a loofah.

-The loofah’s sponge-like webbing also enhances the bubbles of your body wash or soap as you work them in.
-Your loofah will help you get more lather out of less product.
+This sea sponge-like webbing also enhances the bubbles of your body wash or soap as you work them in.
+Yours will help you get more lather out of less product.

 Exfoliating the skin is part of a healthy skincare routine.
 While a towel or washcloth can provide some exfoliation, a loofah does a much more thorough job because of its unique texture.